interstar/golden-pond/current/haxe/README.md

 I'm hoping that the Haxe version of GoldenPond is now the definitive one.
 And everything else can be easily and painlessly derived from it.

-Despite my initial pessimism, it seems even FL Studio can work with the transpilation from Haxe, though we have some custom scripts to kludge the FL specific code together with the python library.
-The PyPI version of goldenpond (as of 0.3.0) is also now derived from the Haxe code-base.
-All other python code is therefore deprecated.
+Despite my initial pessimism, it seems even FL Studio can work with the transpilation from Haxe, though we have some custom scripts to assemble the FL-specific code with the Python library.
+The PyPI-style package is also derived from the Haxe code-base.
+All other Python code is therefore deprecated.

 JS is fine.
 And when you see Goldenpond on the web, that will come from Haxe.